George Breckenridge: Amateur career

 A former student of the High School of Glasgow, Breckenridge played for Glasgow High Kelvinside for 8 years.
 When they merged with Glasgow Academicals RFC to form Glasgow Hawks he played another two years with the Hawks.

 Provincial and professional career

 He became a mainstay in the Glasgow District side.
 He played in Glasgow District's famous 1989-90 side which won the Scottish Inter-District Championship outright and remained unbeaten the entire season, beating the touring Fiji national rugby union team into the bargain.
 He played in all their matches that season.
 Glasgow Warriors later honoured the 20th anniversary of that season when they played Munster in 2009 in the Magners League opener.

 When the district side turned professional in 1996, Breckenridge also turned out for the fledgling Glasgow Warriors side.
 He was Glasgow's top kicker in European Competition for the season 1996-97 scoring 18 points; 3 penalties a-piece in games against Sale Sharks and Clermont (then as Montferrand).

+As the replacement wing named for Warriors first match as a professional team - against Newbridge in the European Challenge Cup - Breckenridge has the distinction of being given Glasgow Warrior No. 17 for the provincial side.

 He also played rugby in France and New Zealand.